NinaSSawyer/ai-engineering-manager-challenge-sfl/02_section2_ModelDeployment/README.md

 # Section 2 – ML Model Deployment #

 This section demonstrates deployment of a machine learning model (Fashion MNIST) as an API service using Flask and Docker.
+Demonstrates training of Convolutional Neural Network (CNN) on the Fashion MNIST dataset using TensorFlow/Keras

 ## Tools & Technologies ##